 The following groups are at increased risk of syphilis infection:

-- heterosexual men and women, particularly with the following risk factors: multiple sexual partners, travelers returning from countries where syphilis is more prevalent and people who inject drugs
+- People with the following risk factors: multiple sexual partners, travelers returning from countries where syphilis is more prevalent and people who inject drugs.

 Symptoms and transmission